Get new posts delivered straight to your inbox.

 Like most technical writers, I stumbled into technical writing after working in other fields.
-I previously taught composition for two years at The American University in Cairo (Egypt), and then I worked as a copywriter in Florida.
+I previously taught writing for a couple of years at The American University in Cairo (Egypt), and then I worked as a copywriter in Florida.

 I earned my undergraduate in English at Brigham Young University in Utah.
-After BYU, I earned an MFA in literary nonfiction at Columbia University’s School of the Arts.
+After BYU, I earned an MFA in literary nonfiction at Columbia University's School of the Arts in New York City.

 My degree in literary nonfiction carries over to the writing style on this blog.
 At times, I try to infuse my posts with story and literary devices, weaving narrative with exploration of a topic.
 My favorite genre is the personal essay.
 Some of my good posts, I like to think, are like mini-personal essays.